quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part88_Observations_an.md

 ---

 #### Identity Example in State Update Functions
-Background context explaining that when the function \( f \) is the identity (i.e., \( S_t = H_t \)), the state update function simply extends the state by appending new actions and observations.
+Background context explaining that when the function $f $ is the identity (i.e.,$ S_t = H_t$), the state update function simply extends the state by appending new actions and observations.

 :p What is an example of a simple state update function?
 ??x
-An example of a simple state update function, where \( f \) is the identity function, can be described as extending the current state by adding the latest action and observation.
+An example of a simple state update function, where $f$ is the identity function, can be described as extending the current state by adding the latest action and observation.
 Here's how it could look in pseudocode:

 ```java
 public State updateState(State currentState, Action action, Observation observation) {